krissrex/http4k-openapi-annotations/Readme.md

 However, the same serializer is applied to the `SchemaNode` hierarchy while generating the final schema, bloating the output.
 2. ~~Correctly serialize maps of maps.
 It currently creates extra `properties`-levels (instead of `additionalProperties`), and uses example keys as actual keys.~~ Supported.

-Stuff are prefixed with `Liflig` because it's my current employer.
+Stuff is prefixed with `Liflig` because it's my current employer.
 I just needed to separate code from the default http4k classes.

 ---